seba495g/495BrowserTool-MultiTool-Browser/README.md

 |— if you type 5, you will fetch the IP of the website's IP

-|— if you type github/, you can put 'source' to see the source if shared or 'seba495g' to see the contributor
+|— if you type github/, you can put 'source' to see the source if shared, or 'seba495g' to see the contributor

 📁 **What its capable of**